AustralianSynchrotron/openday-scavenger/README.md

 ### Option 2: Use devcontainers (with VSCode)
 If you would like a setup which is similar to a real production environment, use the provided [devcontainer](https://containers.dev).
 It uses a proper PostgreSQL database server instead of sqlite.

-> Before you can use devcontainers make sure you have Docker as well as the VSCode [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions installed.
+> Before you can use devcontainers make sure you have Docker as well as the VSCode [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extensions installed.
 Please refer to the dev container setup documentation on the VSCode page.

 Open the cloned repository in [VSCode](https://code.visualstudio.com).
 Usually it will detect that a `.devcontainer` folder is present and ask you whether you'd like to "Reopen folder to develop in a container".
 Press "Reopen in Container" and wait.